Addiction Treatment Programs

-Fentanyl is an opioid, and Colorado doesn’t just have problems with this particular opioid but many others.
-The specific problem of fentanyl is that it’s incredibly potent.
-This Schedule II prescription drug is used for the treatment of severe pain in medical settings, often following surgery or for pain in patients with cancer, and it’s considered 50 to 100 times more powerful than morphine.
+Fentanyl is an incredibly potent opioid.
+This Schedule II prescription drug is used to treat severe pain in medical settings, often following surgery or for pain in patients with cancer.
+In some instances, it may be used to treat chronic pain in opioid-resistant patients.
+It is a strong opioid, considered 80 to 100 times more powerful than morphine.

-Fentanyl is known in brand name forms as Actiq, Duragesic, Sublimaze, and other.
-On the streets when someone is buying or selling fentanyl it may be known by many names including Apache, China Girl, China White and others.
-Illicit forms of fentanyl are typically combined with heroin, making them so powerful that people may overdose almost immediately and with a small dose.
+Fentanyl is known in brand name forms as Actiq, Duragesic, Sublimaze and others.
+When someone is buying or selling fentanyl on the streets, it may be known by many names, including Apache, China Girl, China White and others.
+Illicit forms of fentanyl may be combined with heroin, making them so powerful that people can overdose on small amounts.

-When fentanyl is taken as prescribed by a physician, it’s usually given as an injection, or as a patch that goes on the skin.
+When fentanyl is taken as prescribed, it’s usually given as an injection or a patch on the skin.
 It may also be given in lozenge form.
-Much of the fentanyl that’s leading to overdoses in places like Denver and throughout Colorado, however, is the result of fentanyl produced illegally.
-When fentanyl is produced in illegal labs, it’s often made in powder form, or put on blotter paper.
+However, most of the fentanyl overdoses throughout Colorado are the result of fentanyl that’s produced illegally.
+When fentanyl is produced in illegal labs, it’s often made in powder form or put on blotter paper.

-Fentanyl is addictive, and it’s also a drug that can create a physical dependence.
-Physical dependence is different from a psychological addiction, and this occurs when your body becomes so used to the presence of the fentanyl that it can’t function normally without it.
-When this happens and someone stops taking it suddenly they can experience withdrawal symptoms.
+Fentanyl can also create a physical dependence.
+Physical dependence occurs when your body becomes so used to fentanyl’s presence that it can’t function normally without it.
+When a person who’s physically dependent on fentanyl suddenly stops taking it, they can experience withdrawal symptoms.

-People frequently wonder not only if fentanyl is addictive, but also more specifically if fentanyl patches are addictive.
-Fentanyl patches are given in medical settings as a way to deliver a controlled amount of the painkiller to a patient.
-These transdermal patches are put directly on the skin, and since the medicine is delivered in a time-released way, people wonder whether or not fentanyl patch addiction is possible.
+Fentanyl patches are prescribed in medical settings to deliver a controlled amount of the painkiller to a patient.
+These transdermal patches are put directly on the skin.
+Since the medicine is delivered in a time-released way, people wonder whether or not fentanyl patch addiction is possible.